ToolboxPlane/FlightComputer/README.md

 | 3 | Angle To Start * 2 + 500|

 ### LoRa
+The Lora-Package is a 10bit, 4 channel package.
 | Channel | Content |
 | --- | --- |
 | 0 | -RSSI |